pzawadzk/Vehicle-Detection/README.md

 ####1.
 Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-I decided to search random window positions at random scales all over the image and came up with this (ok just kidding I didn't actually ;):
+I used smaller scales for boxes in the upper and larger scales for boxes in the lower part of the bottom half of the image.
+To decide scale sizes, I plotted boxes on test images and make sure that cars fit into them.
+I initially used overlap of 0.5, but the resulting box density was too small for effective false positive removal so so I increased it to 0.75.

-![alt text][image3]
+![alt text][image4]

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on four scales using YCrCb 3-channel HOG features, which provided a nice result.
+I searched on four scales using YCrCb 3-channel HOG features, which provided a nice result.
 Here are some example images:

-![alt text][image4]
+![alt text][image5]

 ---

 ### Video Implementation

 ####1.
 Provide a link to your final video output.
 Your pipeline should perform reasonably well on the entire project video (somewhat wobbly or unstable bounding boxes are ok as long as you are identifying the vehicles most of the time with minimal false positives.)
 Here's a [link to my video result](./project_video.mp4)

 ####2.
 Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.